rickstaa/stable-learning-control/contributing.md

 ### Versioning instructions

 We use the [standard-version](https://github.com/conventional-changelog/standard-version) package for versioning.
 This tool will automatically increase the version and create a changelog by parsing your commits using the [conventional Commits](https://conventionalcommits.org/).
 This package can be invoked using the `npm run release` command.
+After you cut a release, you can push the new git tag using the `git push --follow-tags origin main` command.

 ### Linting instructions